Denver Gay Travel

-You can definitely count on some hilarious drag queens at X Bar, another popular gay bar in Denver.
+You can definitely count on some hilarious drag queens at X Bar, another popular Denver gay bar.
 They have an indoor-outdoor space, great to take advantage of in the warmer weather.
 X Bar hosts popular dance parties too, with rotating guest DJs.

 More Denver Gay Bars

-There is one prominent gay bar close to the LoDo neighborhood, called Triangle Denver.
-Expect more of a cozy, community feel in their modern industrial style space.
+Triangle Denver is a prominent gay bar close to Denver’s LoDo neighborhood.
+Expect more of a cozy, communal feel in their modern industrial styled space.

 Triangle is a good bet if you want to start your night out on the calmer side, or maybe grab some food to fuel the rest of your evening.
 They have ample table and booth seating.